obrunomarciano/obrunomarciano/README.md

 ## Hi, my name is Bruno Marciano! 👋

-✅ I'm 32 years old, from SP and currently looking for my career transition.
+✅ I'm 32 years old and from Taboão da Serra - SP.

-At the beginning of 2023, I made the decision to become a technology professional.
-So, I soon started a higher education course that I am still working on and, having learned about it during this period, I really identified with the area of ​​Quality Assurance.
+In early 2023, I made the decision to become a technology professional.
+I started studying Systems Analysis and Development, which I am still studying and I really identified with the area of ​​Front End Programming.

-Today, in addition to college, I take an extra course focused on the QA area, and with this, I hope to contribute to all my learning and thus guarantee my long-awaited career transition.
+Today, in addition to college, I take extra courses focused on the Front End area, always looking for new knowledge and challenges.

-## Social Midia
+## Social media

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/obrunomarciano/)